beliefs

 design should delight

-define the problem first
+define the problem first; ask lots of questions

-My design process does not follow a linear path from A to Z. I do, however, begin every project with a discovery stage, soaking up everything and anything I come across in ideation, which runs the gamut from user research and interviews to peer-reviewed scholarly journals full of both qualitative and quantitative data.
+The design process does not follow a linear path from A to Z. I do, however, begin every project with a discovery stage, soaking up everything and anything I come across in ideation, which runs the gamut from user research and interviews to peer-reviewed scholarly journals full of both qualitative and quantitative data.
 Another hallmark of my process is exploration, experimenting with a multitude of possibilities before honing in on the top ideas.

 / interjection / scandinavian